-While you may want to ask the current owner their motivations for selling, our team will run, in conjunction with you and your trusted advisors, a due diligence investigation on the business you’re looking to buy to make sure everything is at is seems.
+When buying a house, you may wish to ask the current owner about their motivations for selling.
+Our team, in conjunction with you and your trusted advisors, will run a due diligence investigation on the business to ensure that everything is as it seems.

-If a significant part of a business’ value is tied up in goodwill, we may recommend a 'Restraint of Trade' clause in the Sale and Purchase Agreement, preventing the owner from selling to you, then starting a competing business across the road using the networks and contacts they have just sold to you.
+If a significant part of a business's value is tied up in goodwill, we may recommend a 'Restraint of Trade' clause in the Sale and Purchase agreement.
+This prevents the owner from selling to you, then starting a competing business across the road using the networks and contacts they sold with the business.

-Can your business take over any existing leasing arrangement?
-If the location is a big part of the business’ success, we can review the lease to make sure the terms are acceptable and there are no surprises for you.
+Can your business take over any leasing agreements?
+If the location is a big part of the business's success, we can review the lease to make sure the terms are acceptable and there are no surprises for you.

-Buying a business in Christchurch can be more complicated than buying a house.
-Your offer needs to be clear and legally watertight, so both parties understand their obligations.
+Buying a business in Christchurch is often more complicated than buying a house.
+Any offer needs to be legally watertight so that both parties understand their obligations.
 Do you want a buffer period after getting inside the business to check the books thoroughly and conduct financial due diligence?
-Would you prefer to have a gradual handover, where you pay off the sale price from your new business’ profits?
+Would you prefer to have a gradual handover, where you pay off the sale price from your business's profits?

 Our team of business lawyers can assist in any questions you may have regarding making an offer on a business.